- Whom do I contact if I need additional information?

 - What is the difference between a full dental hygiene license and a limited dental hygiene license?

 A full dental hygiene license allows a dental hygienist to perform restorative work, administer local anesthetic or nitrous oxide analgesia.
 Restorative, local anesthesia and nitrous oxide are not allowed with an initial limited license per RCW 18.29.190.
-If the hygienist completes appropriate education and passes approved examinations, a temporary endorsement can be added to the limited license to allow restorative and local anesthetic
+If the hygienist completes appropriate education and passes approved examinations, a temporary endorsement can be added to the limited license to allow restorative and local anesthetic and nitrous oxide.

 - I won't be practicing dental hygiene for a while, can I put my license in retired or inactive status?